Low-Income Senior Housing With No Waiting List (2026) | Immediate Move-In

 1. Senior Housing Developed Through the Low-Income Housing Tax Credit (LIHTC)

-The Low-Income Housing Tax Credit (LIHTC) program is a federal scheme to encourage private developers to create affordable rental housing, especially for low-income seniors.
+The Low-Income Housing Tax Credit (LIHTC) program is a federal scheme to encourage private developers to create rental housing that is affordable generally and especially for low-income seniors.
 Passed in 1986, the LIHTC offers tax incentives to developers who either build or rehabilitate housing that meets affordability requirements.

 How LIHTC Senior Housing Works